jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 __Exit Command__ is a *jump*.
 A jump is a type of execution flow statement, explained by the article *Jumps*.

 __Exit Command__ immediately stops executing a command, leaving any output in any state it was in.
-Any order of commands, that would have followed, is omitted and the command ends right then and there.
+Any order of commands, that might have followed, is omitted and the command ends right then and there.
 Execution returns to the command, that called the command that was just exited. __Return__ is a synonym for __Exit Command__.

 The execution flow command __Exit Command__ takes a reference to the __Command End__ as a parameter.
 The __Command End__ is explained in the article *Normal Order*.